yuhere/express-jsonrpc2/README.md

   3. Run `npm run start` to start the debug server;
   4. Open 'http://localhost:5000' in browser;

-Once fixes or modifies done, should run `npm run test` and ensure all test case passed.
+Once fixes or modifies done, should run `npm run test` and ensure all test case can be passed.

 ## Any questions